rajeevthapa09/FinanceApp/report.md

 * Yesterday: I worked on signup and login functionality for the backend and builing the frontend side of it.
 * Today: I will work on completting the sign up and login functionality for backend and frontend.
 * Block: Due to health issue, I have not been making good progress.

+## 12/02/2023
+* Yesterday: I completed signup and login functionality for the backend and builing the frontend side of it, including the token.
+I also created a frontend form for budget
+* Today: I will work on building the building the budget form, including the frontend and backend.
+Also I will work on the stock features(frontend and backend)
+* Block: n/a